-B3 Maintain appropriate and effective communication with clients, carers and other Members and professionals

-Members must take all reasonable steps to make sure that they can communicate properly and effectively with their clients, and their client's carers and family (when the client's permission is given).

-Members should, where possible, co-operate, and share their knowledge and expertise with professional colleagues for the benefit of clients.
-This is of particular importance when entering into multiple relationships involving the same client; please note: written permission must be sought from the client before any personal information can be discussed or shared.
+STAN IDARDS GUIDANCE B3 Maintain appropriate and effective communication with clients, carers and other Members and professionals Members must take all reasonable steps to make sure that they can communicate properly and effectively with their clients, an their client's carers and family (when the client's permission is given).
+Members should, where possible, co-operate and share their knowledge and expertise wit professional colleagues for the benefit of clients.
+This is of particular importance wher entering into multiple relationships involving the same client; please note: written permission must be sought from the client before any personal information can be discussed or shared.
 It is essential that every client understands what is required of him/her and why.
-Clients should not be left in the room during a Massage Therapy session without being advised, nor should they be confused as to the actions of the Member in the room.
-Members must at all times, communicate clearly and check that the client has understood the request, instruction or explanation.
+Clients should not be left in the room during a Massage Therapy session without being advised, nor should they be confused as to t actions of the Member in the room.
+Member must at all times, communicate clearly and check that the client has understood the request, instruction or explanation.
 This is essential for safe practice.
 Members should always ask for permission to proceed.
-Clients should feel comfortable, safe and in control throughout any treatment session and fully understand all procedures with regard to the consultation, the assessment, the removal of clothes, getting onto the treatment table, any techniques being used, in particular those that may be uncomfortable, and reassessment.
-Clients should also be advised that they are entitled to have a chaperone present.

-B4 Members must effectively supervise tasks they have delegated

-People who consult or receive treatment or services from Members are entitled to assume that a person who has the knowledge and skill to practise their profession will carry out their treatment.
-Whenever Members give tasks to another person to carry out on their behalf, they must be sure that they have the knowledge, skills and experience to carry out the task safely and effectively.
-If they are not suitably qualified healthcare professionals, Members must not ask them to do the work of healthcare professionals.
-If they are healthcare professionals, Members must not ask them to do work that is outside their scope of practice.
-If they are training to be healthcare professionals, Members should be sure that they are capable of carrying out the task safely and effectively.
+Clients should feel comfortable, safe and in control throughout any treatment session and fully understand all procedures with regard to the consultation, the assessment, the removal o clothes, getting onto the treatment table, ar techniques being used, in particular those the may be uncomfortable, and reassessment.
+Clients should also be advised that they are entitled to have a chaperone present. Β4 Members must effectively supervise tasks they have delegated People who consult or receive treatment or services from Members are entitled to assur that a person who has the knowledge and sk to practise their profession will carry out the treatment.
+Whenever Members give tasks to another person to carry out on their behalf, they must be sure that they have the knowledge, skills and experience to carry ou the task safely and effectively.
+If they are no suitably qualified healthcare professionals, Members must not ask them to do the work healthcare professionals.
+If they are healthcare professionals, Members must not ask them do work that is outside their scope of practice If they are training to be healthcare professionals, Members should be sure that they are capable of carrying out the task safe